-- 6.17 Where an airport operator differentiates its charges based on any of the above arguments, we would expect it to have robust, quantitative evidence for doing so.
+- Where an airport operator differentiates its charges based on any of the above arguments, we would expect it to have robust evidence for doing so.
+Normally, we would expect the evidence to have a quantitative aspect.
+However, there may be qualitative justifications as well.
 However, precisely measuring the costs of providing a service to a specific user or, for example, the price elasticities of individual users, may not be straightforward.
 In the event that an airport was unable to reliably perform such an analysis, we consider that there would be less justification for differentiation of charges. - 6.18 Finally, under competition law, any airport operator that has a dominant position has a special responsibility to ensure that its conduct does not distort competition.
-In investigating cases involving such airports, we will place particular attention on the need for them to demonstrate that their charging structures are objectively justified and do not put particular users, or classes of users, at a competitive disadvantage. - 6.19 In coming to our decisions under this aspect of the ACRs, we will refer to existing case law on discrimination.
-A particular airport charging structure that has been found to be discriminatory under European competition law is where landing charges have been differentiated purely on the basis of the number of flights the airline has at the airport29.
-In practice, these cases about volume discounts were also found to have had an aspect of discrimination by nationality, as the users that benefited most from the discounts were of the same nationality as the airport concerned.
-Some cases also involved lower landing charges for domestic destinations than for other European destinations30.
+In investigating cases involving such airports, we will place particular attention on the need for them to demonstrate that their charging structures are objectively justified and do not put particular users, or classes of users, at a competitive disadvantage.